What do many tenants have in common? They think they don’t need renters insurance.

 #3 It covers property damage

 If your tenant has children or pets, chances are, you’ll find more than scratches on the floor and dents in the wall during the move-out inspection.
-Renters insurance covers the damage caused by the tenant’s negligence.
+A landlord wants renters insurance as it covers the damage caused by the tenant’s negligence.
 These include broken windows, stained carpets, and so on.

 When should the landlord ask their tenant to get renters insurance?